Youth Board

 How will I be supported?

 When you become involved in Youth Board you are valued as an individual.
 We will support you throughout your time volunteering with us.
-We also arrange for any reasonable adjustments people need, to help ensure that opportunities are open to as wide a group as possible.
+We also help ensure that opportunities are open to as wide a group as possible.

 Do I have to be a current patient/service user?